ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ```
 ## Vulkan initialisation

-To initialise vulkan in LavaCake you need to get a reference to the Device singleton provided by LavaCake and initialise it.\
+To initialize Vulkan in LavaCake, you need to get a reference to the Device singleton provided by LavaCake and initialize it.\
-This singleton holds references to Physical and Logical Device, Queues, Surface and Instances.
+This singleton holds references to Physical and Logical Devices, Queues, Surface, and Instances.

-To initialise the Device you first need to create a GLFWSurfaceInitialisator with the following line :
+To initialize the Device you first need to create a GLFWSurfaceInitialisator with the following Line:

 ```cpp
 GLFWSurfaceInitialisator surfaceInitialisator(window);
 ```
 (The GLFWSurfaceInitialisator class inherits from the SurfaceInitialisator,
-if you need to use other windows manages you can create your own surface initialisator )
+if you need to use other windows manages, you can create your surface initialisator )

 ```cpp